|

 I bought this new for a great price.
 I wanted to try defocus effects for people at weddings and I wanted to try shooting at F2.
 The balance is amazingly good on the D70s.
 I know this lens is Pro quality and the crinkled finish is real nice too.
 It is compact enough to put in a Tamrac lens pouch and place on your belt.
 The built in lens shade is handy but the glass is recessed so you hardly need to use the shade anyway.

-I hate to admit that my beloved and great 105 F2.8 AF Micro is taking a back seat to this lens now.
-This Defocus lens goes to three feet and the Micro Nikkor goes to one foot, so there is the difference.
+I hate to admit that my beloved and great 105 F2.8 AFD Micro is taking a back seat to this lens.
+(Sold now).
+This Defocus lens goes to three feet and the Micro Nikkor goes to one foot, so that is one main difference.
 This defocus lens does the AF much better and works very well in low light situations.
 This is such a great tool and I am extremely pleased to own it and shoot at F2.

 Now I know why people love their 85mm F1.4 lenses because these kinds of lenses are very special and extremely creative tools.